 When will I know if my child has been accepted and how are admission decisions reached?

-Notification of admissions decisions will be sent no later than March 15..
-Families are strongly encouraged to have back-up options lined up for their students as Horizons GFA receives more applications each year than we have spaces available.
+Notification of admissions decisions will be sent no later than April 15.
+Families are strongly encouraged to have back-up options lined up for their students as Horizons GFA receives more applications each year than spaces available.

 All applicants receive careful consideration.
 Students with completed applications will be assessed for eligibility.
 We invite a limited number of eligible students and their families to participate in interviews.
-Following the interview, successful applicants are then invited to two sessions of spring Saturday Academy.
-Final admissions decisions are announced following the second Saturday Academy.
+Following the interview, successful applicants are invited to Spring Saturday Academy sessions and if all goes as expected, the new students continue on into the summer session.

 How much does the program cost?